-The total population in Del Norte County was 28,610 in 2010, representing 4.0 percent growth between the 2000 and 2010.
-The District largely contains resource and rural residential land, and will likely continue to develop at current county-wide rates of 0.4 percent per year.
+According to the US Census, the total population in Del Norte County was 28,610 in 2010.
+The US Census Population Estimates Program in 2016 gave the population as 27,540 indicating a drop in population since the last Census estimate.
+The District largely contains resource and rural residential land and will likely continue to develop at current county-wide rates of 0.4 percent per year.
 These are relatively low growth rates compared to much of the rest of the state.
-Del Norte County's projected population is 29,967 in 2020 and 31,252 in 2030 (DOF, 2012).
+Given the county-wide growth rate of 0.4 percent per year, Del Norte County's projected population is 29,967 in 2020 and 31,252 in 2030 (DOF, 2012).
 The DNCLD serves the entire County and has the capacity to accommodate this relatively low projected growth.